shmibblez/geocomb-cpp/README.md

 # geocomb-cpp

-# This the base c++ library
+# This is the base c++ library

-so it can be easily used in other platforms with a single core code base
+so it can be easily used in other platforms with a single core code base.
+Here's the [preview[(https://codesandbox.io/p/sandbox/hex-map-dev-z0qc0?file=%2Fsrc%2Fsketch.ts%3A49%2C24)

 the original plan was to use vulkan instead of p5js as I was doing with the typescript version for seeing if everything works, but I'll work on this later since I want to learn vulkan properly, and I'll need to dedicate some time to do that.
 Instead I'll be working on napi version that relies on this library, geocomb-cpp, and draw everything with p5js.